2022 Buffalo Bills season

-2022 was the final season in the Bills' lease on Highmark Stadium.
-Negotiations are being finalized for the construction of a new stadium for the team as of January 2023; the team had stated that it would not renew its lease on Highmark Stadium unless an agreement for a new stadium was struck by the end of the 2022 season.
+2022 was the final season in the Bills' lease on Highmark Stadium signed back in 2012.
+Negotiations were finalized and approved for the construction of a new stadium for the team by May 2023, with construction beginning afterwards with a completion date before the 2026 season; the team had stated that it would not renew its lease on Highmark Stadium unless an agreement for a new stadium was struck by the end of the 2022 season.